cocoyoon/cocoyoon/README.md

 I am currently a _blockchain research engineer_.
 Interested in **Consensus Algorithm**, **Asynchronous Programming**, **P2P Network**.

-Philosophy as a developer
-- Always be curious.
-Be creative.
-Be valuable.

 ## 🔥 Stacks

 ### Network